tonyo/uncloud-playgrounds/manifests/tutorials/uncloud-create-cluster-ebebf72b/index.md

 We can see that the Caddy web server was automatically deployed in the "global" mode, which means that an instance (replica) of this service runs on each node of the cluster, in our case - on both `server-1` and `server-2`.
 Caddy will help us later by automatically routing requests to the right machines and containers.
 Read more about managing Caddy deployment and configuration [in the documentation](https://uncloud.run/docs/concepts/ingress/managing-caddy).

-Let's deploy a simple web application to see the cluster in action.
-We'll use [Excalidraw](https://excalidraw.com), a popular sketching and diagramming tool.

-Run the following command to deploy the Excalidraw service:
+We are ready to run the following command to deploy the Excalidraw service:

 ```bash
 uc run -n excalidraw -p excalidraw.internal:80/http excalidraw/excalidraw